Black body radiation in a model universe with large extra dimensions and quantum gravity effects: MDR-modified black body radiation in a model universe with spatial dimensions

-The classical Rayleigh-Jeans law describes the spectral energy density of electromagnetic waves in black body radiation, which fits with experimental results at low frequencies, while in high frequencies it tends to infinity known historically as the Ultraviolet Catastrophe.
-The modified form of the Rayleigh-Jeans law in our framework is written as Thus, the modified Jean's number can be written as Assuming $\alpha_{i}$ are positive quantities, the Jeans's number as number density of modes in a given frequency, increases in the presence of quantum gravity effects.
+Assuming $\alpha_{i}$ are positive quantities, the Jeans's number as number density of modes in a given frequency increases in the presence of quantum gravity effects.
 We note that since the Reyleigh-Jeans theory has a classical basis, we have used $k_{B}T$ (with $k_{B}=1$) as mean energy per mode in the above calculations.
-Nevertheless, in a general framework we should take into account the modification of equipartition theorem and use equation(11) as our starting point.
-The result is the same as equation (14).\\
+Nevertheless, in a general framework we should take into account the modification of equipartition theorem and use equation (11) as our starting point.
+Fortunately, the result is the same as equation (14).